neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 }
 ```

-Explain that `else` does not have a condition and always follows after an `if` block.
+Explain that the optional `else` block does not have a condition (`()`) and always follows after an
+`if` block.

 Explain that executing different code based on a `condition` is called `branching`.
 And that we just
-make our first `if/else-statement`.
+make our first full `if/else-statement`.

-### Creating booleans
+### Creating booleans from other values

 Explain that a static `true` or `false` by itself is seldomly helpful.

+Modify the scenario again:

-Present this scenario: If the kid cleaned more that 3 dishes, it gets the extra carrots.
+> If the kid cleaned more that 3 dishes, it gets the extra carrots.

 Explain that you now need a variable to track how many dishes have been cleaned and that from that
 we have to create a boolean variable.